The power of clockings: Characterizations of higher classes

 \begin{theorem} $\mathrm{T}[$k$\mathrm{Exp}]$ captures $k$-\textsc{ExpSpace}. \end{theorem} \begin{proof} The proof is almost identical to the proof of Theorem \ref{expspacetheorem}.
 The principal difference is that this time we limit the number of loopings (playing time) in formulae and use the fact that alternating $k$-\textsc{ExpTime} equals $k$-\textsc{ExpSpace}. \end{proof}

-In general, it is interesting and worth it to use clocking terms to build custom-made yet natural logics for complexity classes.
+In general, it is interesting and worth it to use clocking terms to build custom-made yet natural logics for capturing complexity classes.
 Characterizations with polynomial clocks (terms in $\mathrm{Pol}$) are interesting of course.
-We characterize \textsc{PSpace} by the restriction of $\mathrm{T}[-Ix]$ where looping construct $C$ is limited similarly to the one in $\mathrm{T}[k\textsc{Exp}]$, but this time with the terms $t$ in $\mathrm{Pol}$.
+We characterize \textsc{PSpace} by the restriction of $\mathrm{T}[-Ix]$ where the looping construct $C$ is limited similarly to the one in $\mathrm{T}[k\textsc{Exp}]$, but this time with the terms $t$ in $\mathrm{Pol}$.
 We call this logic $\mathrm{T}[\textsc{Pol}]$.

 \begin{theorem} $\mathrm{T}[\mathrm{Pol}]$ captures \textsc{PSpace}. \end{theorem} \begin{proof} The proof is almost identical to the proof of Theorem \ref{exptimetheorem}.
-This time we use the fact that alternating polynomial time is $\textsc{PSpace}$.
-Indeed, positions in the semantic game require a polynomial amount of memory, and now also playing time is limited to polynomial.
+This time we use the fact that alternating polynomial time equals $\textsc{PSpace}$.
+Indeed, positions in the semantic game require a polynomial amount of memory, and now also playing time is limited polynomially.
 Thus we can simulate semantic games with an alternating polynomial time machine.

 Also the other direction is similar.
 The limitation of the label symbols is not a problem when simulating an alternating machine, as the machine is now limited in running time by a polynomial. \end{proof}

 We note that we obtain a characterization of \textsc{Elementary} for free.
 The logic $\mathrm{T}[\mathit{all}\mathrm{Exp}]$ does the job.
 (The logic is as $\mathrm{T}[k\mathrm{Exp}]$ but allows all terms from $\mathit{all}$-\textsc{ExpTerm} as opposed to only the ones in $k$-\textsc{ExpTerm}.)
 All kinds of clockings are of future interest.
 These include term families pointing to logarithmic (and lower) functions as well as functions that grow extremely fast.